 A project run by a group of NHS professionals, researchers and survivors is hoping to improve the support provided to those who have suffered sexual violence and help them take back their voice.
 But they need your help.

-Share Researchers from the Complex Trauma and Resilience Research Unit are empowering sexual violence survivors to take back their voice and drive innovation in health care Click To Tweet One in ten people in the UK have experienced some form of sexual violence since the age of 16, meaning four million people in the UK have been affected Click To Tweet You can help survivors of sexual violence take back their voice and drive future research, improving the way health services support survivors, by sponsoring the #SVPSP now Click To Tweet
+Researchers from the Complex Trauma and Resilience Research Unit are empowering sexual violence survivors to take back their voice and drive innovation in health care Share on X One in ten people in the UK have experienced some form of sexual violence since the age of 16, meaning four million people in the UK have been affected Share on X You can help survivors of sexual violence take back their voice and drive future research, improving the way health services support survivors, by sponsoring the #SVPSP now Share on X1 in 10 people in the UK have experienced some form of sexual violence since the age of 16 and consequently have to live with the daily struggle of the physical and emotional impact.

 This can have a significant impact on both the physical and mental wellbeing of survivors.
 Some survivors report suffering from post-traumatic stress, other mental health difficulties, sexually transmitted diseases, unwanted pregnancies and an inability to work or study.